Partial differential equation: Separation of variables

 Linear PDEs can be reduced to systems of ordinary differential equations by the important technique of separation of variables.
-This technique rests on a characteristic of solutions to differential equations: if one can find any solution that solves the equation and satisfies the boundary conditions, then it is the solution (this also applies to ODEs).
+This technique rests on a feature of solutions to differential equations: if one can find any solution that solves the equation and satisfies the boundary conditions, then it is the solution (this also applies to ODEs).
 We assume as an ansatz that the dependence of a solution on the parameters space and time can be written as a product of terms that each depend on a single parameter, and then see if this can be made to solve the problem.

 In the method of separation of variables, one reduces a PDE to a PDE in fewer variables, which is an ordinary differential equation if in one variable – these are in turn easier to solve.

 This is possible for simple PDEs, which are called separable partial differential equations, and the domain is generally a rectangle (a product of intervals).
 Separable PDEs correspond to diagonal matrices – thinking of "the value for fixed x" as a coordinate, each coordinate can be understood separately.

 This generalizes to the method of characteristics, and is also used in integral transforms.

 Method of characteristics

+The characteristic surface in n = 2-dimensional space is called a characteristic curve.

-In special cases, one can find characteristic curves on which the equation reduces to an ODE – changing coordinates in the domain to straighten these curves allows separation of variables, and is called the method of characteristics.
+In special cases, one can find characteristic curves on which the first-order PDE reduces to an ODE – changing coordinates in the domain to straighten these curves allows separation of variables, and is called the method of characteristics.

-More generally, one may find characteristic surfaces.
-For a second order partial differential equation solution, see the Charpit method.
+More generally, applying the method to first-order PDEs in higher dimensions, one may find characteristic surfaces.